Acupuncture Points Mentioned in this Article

 - Move your finger about two finger-widths back from where the webbing of the toes stops (towards the ankle).

-- You should find a slight depression in this area - this is LR3, the Taichong point.
+- You should find a slight depression in this area - this is LR3, the Great Surge point.

-Acupressure can naturally alleviate menstrual cramps by stimulating specific points like Sanyinjiao, Taichong, Neiguan, and Hegu.
-Menstrual cramps can be a monthly discomfort for many, but acupressure offers a natural method to potentially alleviate this pain.
+Acupressure can naturally alleviate Period Cramps by stimulating specific points like Three Yin Meeting, Inner Pass, Great Surge, and Hegu.
+Period Cramps can be a monthly discomfort for many, but acupressure offers a natural method to potentially alleviate this pain.
 By using your fingertips or a dedicated massage tool, you can stimulate specific acupressure points like Sanyinjiao, Taichong, Neiguan, and Hegu to help with relief.